MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis.md

 Standard monitoring solutions might alert you to a live site issue, outage, or component failure, but they often don't explain the cause.
 Let's say your site worked five minutes ago, and now it's broken.
 What changed in the last five minutes?

-Change Analysis (classic) helps to answer that question in Azure Monitor.
+Azure Monitor Change Analysis (classic) helps to answer that question.

 Building on the power of [Azure Resource Graph](/azure/governance/resource-graph/overview), Change Analysis (classic):

 - Provides insights into your Azure application changes.
 - Increases observability.
-- Reduces mean time to repair (MTTR).
+- Reduces mean time to repair.

 > [!NOTE]
 > Change Analysis (classic) is currently available only in the public cloud.